Tazza: Shuffling Neural Network Parameters for Secure and Private Federated Learning: Feasibility Study and Core Idea

 \section{Feasibility Study and Core Idea}

-We now present our preliminary studies, which demonstrate the feasibility of permuting data during neural network training from the perspectives of \textit{data privacy} and \textit{model performance} preservation.
-Building on the insights gained from these experiments, we introduce the core concept underlying our proposed framework \name{}.
+We conduct a preliminary study showing that data permutation during neural network training can preserve both data privacy and model performance.
+Building on these observations, we introduce the core idea behind \name{}.

-\textbf{Feasibility Study.} To evaluate the feasibility of leveraging shuffling methods for preserving data privacy, we measured the Peak Signal-to-Noise Ratio (PSNR) between original and shuffled samples in the MNIST dataset.
-For shuffling, we randomly rearranged the pixels in the input data following a consistent and fixed order applied uniformly across all samples.
-Figure~\ref{fig:feasibility-a} presents sample original/shuffled images and the distribution of measured PSNR values between 60,000 original and shuffled images.
-A high PSNR indicates structural similarity between two images, whereas a low PSNR suggests significant differences.
-As Figure~\ref{fig:feasibility-a}~(a) shows, the shuffled samples do not retain the semantic information of the original images.
-Moreover, Figure~\ref{fig:feasibility-a}~(b) shows that most samples exhibit low PSNR in the range of 6–8 dB.
-Even for the top-\rev{5} PSNR samples, the shuffled images remain semantically uninterpretable to human observers, confirming the effectiveness of shuffling in preserving data privacy.
+\textbf{Feasibility Study.} To examine whether shuffling can enhance data privacy, we measured the Peak Signal-to-Noise Ratio (PSNR) between original and shuffled MNIST samples, where each image is permuted using a fixed pixel order.
+Figure~\ref{fig:feasibility-a} visualizes examples and the PSNR distribution for all 60{,}000 samples.
+Most shuffled images yield low PSNR values (6–8 dB), and even the top-5 highest-PSNR examples remain semantically unintelligible, confirming that shuffling effectively obscures sensitive content.

-Next, we trained a 3-layer MLP model for 20 epochs using two dataset configurations: one with original data and the other with shuffled data, as exemplified in Figure~\ref{fig:feasibility-a}~(a).
-For the shuffling process, the test data and training data were shuffled using the same order \rev{across all samples}.
-Figure~\ref{fig:feasibility-b} presents the average validation accuracy for 10 different random seeds.
-As the plots show, the model achieves (nearly) identical accuracy regardless of whether the input data were shuffled, demonstrating the neural network's semi-permutation invariance property.
-This result suggests that data shuffling can preserve computation consistency in both training and inference, while effectively addressing \rev{user data} privacy concerns \rev{since the training data is spatially shuffled which hinders the semantic information as shown in Figure~\ref{fig:feasibility-a}}.

-\textbf{Challenges and Core Idea.} As training results remain nearly identical even when using shuffled data, training models on shuffled inputs rather than original can be a plausible approach for preserving data confidentiality.
-However, while shuffling input data mitigates confidentiality attacks, it still introduces challenges related to computational overhead and system generalizability.
+We then trained a 3-layer MLP for 20 epochs on both original and shuffled datasets using the same fixed permutation for training and testing.
+As shown in Figure~\ref{fig:feasibility-b}, validation accuracy remains nearly identical across 10 random seeds.
+This demonstrates the \textit{semi}-permutation-invariance of neural networks: despite spatially distorted inputs, the model produces consistent computation results while benefiting from increased data privacy.